Margee Ensign

+Margee M. Ensign (born 3 October 1954) is currently a Senior Fellow at Bard College and Board Chair of the Global Centre for Rehumanising Democracy, a UK-based think tank.
+Other Board member positions include the Centre for Peace, Democratic Governance and Development in Rwanda, the President's Advisory Committee of the Association of International Education Administrators and AltLiberalArts.

 Life

 Ensign was born in Los Angeles, California.
 She earned her BA in peace studies and international relations from New College of Florida, and her PhD in international political economy from the University of Maryland.
 She began her academic and administrative career at Columbia University in New York City as assistant professor of politics and economy and director of the International Political Economy Program, 1984-89.

-In 1989 she relocated to Washington, DC, where she became a visiting professor at American University and director of the Development Studies Program sponsored by USAID and the U.S. Department of State.
-In 1993 she moved to Tulane University as associate professor and director of Tulane’s Institute for International Development, located in Washington, DC, which offered master's and Ph.D. degrees in international development on three continents.
+In 1989 she relocated to Washington, DC, where she became a visiting professor at American University and director of the Development Studies Program sponsored by USAID and the U.S. Department of State and moved to Tulane University as associate professor and director of Tulane’s Institute for International Development, located in Washington, DC, which offered master's and Ph.D. degrees in international development on three continents using technology innovative for the time.

 In 1999 she assumed the position of dean of the School of International Studies at the University of the Pacific in California, where she was also appointed associate provost for international initiatives.
 She set up undergraduate and graduate programs in social entrepreneurship, Inter-American Studies, and intercultural relations.

 In 2010, Ensign moved to Yola, Nigeria, to become the third president of the American University of Nigeria, established using American pedagogy, and focused on its mission as Africa’s first “Development University.”
-There she oversaw the building of infrastructure (Library, Hotel/Conference Center, Graduation and events hall, green Administration building, and student and faculty housing), and the creation of the Graduate School, the School of Law, and the School of Engineering.
+There she oversaw the creation of the Graduate School, the School of Law, and the School of Engineering, community partnerships.
+And building of infrastructure (Library, Hotel/Conference Center, Graduation and events hall, green Administration building, and student and faculty housing).
 Her administration was marked by a focus on establishing AUN as a “Development University” paired with the school’s extensive work in the community, sustainability, and most notably the establishment of the Adamawa Peace Initiative.
 She led the (API), a peace initiative composed of religious and community leaders which successfully promoted peace and countered Boko Haram through education, humanitarian assistance for 300,000 refugees, and youth empowerment.
+Along with her head of security, Dr. Lionel Rawlins, she led the effort to bring several of the rescued Chibok girls, (whose kidnapping by Boko Haram had led to the global #BringBackOurGirls movement) to live and study at the American University of Nigeria on scholarship.
+For these efforts, she was honored by the Aurora Humanitarian Foundation as a Modern Day Hero.